 At various stages of operation it is useful to ask users to respond to questions or simply tell the user what is happening.

-I always provide feedback using real world terminology, for example if a user had selected to delete a customer I would display a message to the user such as:
+I always provide feedback using real world terminology, not all Access Database Programmers do this.
+For example if a user had selected to delete a customer I would display a message to the user such as:

 Here you can see the title says 'Customer Deletion' so the user knows what the message is about, the message box